anandmurugesan/home/index.md

 <img src="PoliticianInterview_Ramassery.jpeg" width="225" height="150" /> <img src="Idli_Ramassery.jpeg" width="225" height="150" />

-Interviewing a local politician with Libin; stopping for the famed Ramasseri idli with Sreenivasan Ji.
+Interviewing a local politician with Libin and stopping for the famed Ramasseri idli with Sreenivasan Ji.
 [Is it an idli or a dosa?](https://www.thehindu.com/life-and-style/food/ramasseri-idli-a-fusion-of-an-idli-and-a-dosa/article34206074.ece)

 <img src="Palakkad_Thenari_TeaShopDiscussion.jpeg" width="225" height="150" /> <img src="Palakkad_Para_Bike.jpeg" width="225" height="150" />

-Impromptu discussion at a tea stall (with an insightful old friend of Sreenivasan Ji's father); the trusted Honda Unicorn getting us  around.
+An impromptu discussion at a tea stall (with an insightful old friend of Sreenivasan Ji's father); the trusted Honda Unicorn got us  around.

 <img src="Palakkad_Vengodi_Handloom.jpeg" width="225" height="150" /> <img src="Palakkad_SilentValley_View" width="225" height="150" />

-A delightful stop at the [Khadi](https://www.mkgandhi.org/swadeshi_khadi/whatiskhadi.htm) cottage industry next door to the field office to buy handmade fabric (and made to fit by a local tailor) and; taking in the view of Silent Valley (about 70 km from the field office).
+A delightful stop at the [Khadi](https://www.mkgandhi.org/swadeshi_khadi/whatiskhadi.htm) cottage industry next door to the field office to buy handmade fabric (and made to fit by a local tailor) and taking in the view of Silent Valley (about 70 km from the field office).

 <!-- Section to display the latest tweet -->
 <div id="tweet-section"></div>